francesco-velluto/se2023-15-thesis-management/backend/README.md

 ```
 This will install all the dependencies and start the server on port 8080.

-### Configuration

-A configuration file is present in `src/config.json`.
-Currently it contains the following configuration options:
-- `REACT_APP_BACKEND_SERVER_PORT`: Port on which the backend server will run

 ### Starting the server in development mode
 ```bash
 npm run dev